History of Botswana: Presidency of Duma Boko

-The UDC became the first opposition party in Botswana to take power following its victory in the 2024 general election, ending 58 years of rule by the BDP.
+The Umbrella for Democratic Change (UDC) became the first opposition party in Botswana to take power following its victory in the 2024 general election, ending 58 years of rule by the Botswana Democratic Party (BDP).
 In his first State of the Nation Address in November 2024, Duma Boko said that his government would push for increased investment into solar energy, medicinal cannabis and industrial hemp.
 He also announced engagements with Elon Musk to extend affordable internet access nationwide through Starlink.
-In March 2025, Botswana launched its first satellite, the BOTSAT-1, into space.
+In March 2025, Botswana launched its first satellite, the BOTSAT‑1, into space.
 Boko attended the satellite's launch, which took place at SpaceX facilities in the United States.

+On 7 August 2025, Boko joined the Advisory Board of the Global Center on Adaptation.
+On 25 August 2025, Boko declared a nationwide public health emergency due to the 2025 medical crisis caused by the shortages of medicine and supplies in hospitals caused by budget shortfalls and reduction of aid from the United States.
+Following the crisis, Duma Boko stated that the country's healthcare system would see numerous reforms to prevent a similar crisis from happening in the future.
+Reforms included a restructuring of the national medicines procurement body, the expansion of public medicine, and the creation of a national health intelligence centre.
+Additionally, Boko stated that the African Continental Free Trade Area would help expand regional pharmaceutical industries.